 Some centers give away paint on a “first come, first served” basis whereas other centers designate “free paint giveaway” days throughout the year.
 Give your local recycling or hazardous waste center a call for their policy.

-2. Go to your local hardware store for mistinted or “oops” paint.
+3. Negotiate with your local hardware store to get mistinted or “oops” paint for free.

 When a customer ends up with paint in the wrong color or finish, many stores will allow them to return the paint.